-What does Working Class Hero mean?
+What do you think Working Class Hero means?

 Green Day: Working Class Hero Meaning